+Other (Ple ease Specify) Mental health

+Not known

-Other (Please Specify) Other: please specify
+Other: please specify

 Pregnancy and maternity

 Race and racism including culture

 Religion or belief

 Sectarianism

 Sexism and gender

 Socio-economic prejudice

 Young carer

-If 'Other' is selected from the list and added to the

-incident, an additional Other text box will be displayed

-to enable details of the 'Other' incident to be recorded.
+If 'Other' is selected from the list and added to the incident, an additional Other text box will be displayed to enable details of the 'Other' incident to be recorded.

 As well as recording that an alleged incident has been reported, detail about the incident should be recorded.
-Information about how the situation is to be monitored and reviewed should be entered in the appropriate section and the views of the person experiencing, the person displaying, and, if appropriate the views of parent/carer should be recorded.
+Information about how the situation is to be monitored and reviewed should be entered in to the appropriate section of the young person's Care Plan.
+Young people's wellbeing web meetings provide an ideal platform for any bullying incident to be reviewed.
+These are carried out by the key team and facilitated by the House Manager.
+The views of the young person experiencing, the person displaying can be captured in Me Time sessions.